Skip to main content

 Preparing your UAC manifest

-Refer to this document for guidance on how to author a charm.yaml.
+Refer to the Manifest Configuration Guide and Manifest Reference for guidance on how to author a charm.yaml.

 Local Validation & Development